kristofvl/Activate2/README.md

 3. Data Exploration and Analysis
 4. Data Visualization

-The main functions are declared and explained in the second step.
 Optimal parameters are used to detect the step.
+From the steps detected, a sliding window approach is used to ascertain walking withing a particular window.

 The python notebook `Steps_and_Walking_Detection.ipynb` can be found in the repository.